diegolandini/academic-kickstart/content/publication/Intervista illustratrice/index.md

 Illustration is a form of art that dates back to antiquity.
 The Egyptians already drew images on papyrus and then, thanks to the introduction of the pergamen, it was easier to draw on books that were initially in the form of a roll.
 The invention of the code, the lit book, opened the door to illustration with the miniature technique, that is, an ornamental painting with which manuscripts and books were decorated.

 Thanks to the invention of the press, the book market was a turning point.
 The illustrations, first in black and white, then in colour, were mostly intended for an adult audience, but in the nineteenth century, both illustration for adults and for children were proposed.
-Nowadays, more adult illustrated books are being produced, but the world of childrenís illustration continues to grow more and more.
+Nowadays, more adult illustrated books are being produced, but the world of children‚Äôs illustration continues to grow more and more.

-**That is why we met Felicita Sala, the winner of Italyís Premio Andersen 2020 as best illustrator.**
+**That is why we met Felicita Sala, the winner of Italy‚Äôs Premio Andersen 2020 as best illustrator.**

-Defined by the jury **ìOne of the most interesting and promising figures of young Italian illustration.
+Defined by the jury **‚ÄúOne of the most interesting and promising figures of young Italian illustration.
 For a clear and incisive sign with strong narrative value.
-"For a conscious and attentive figurative culture capable of giving body and strength to an original mark.î**
+"For a conscious and attentive figurative culture capable of giving body and strength to an original mark.‚Äù**

 {{< figure library="true" src="illustratrice (2).jpg" title=""lightbox="true" >}}

 **Hi Felicita, first of all, could you explain to us what is an illustrator and what does she/he create?**

-There are many kinds of illustrations: editorial, advertising or commercial illustration, childrenís illustration, Illustration that doesnít fit into any category and is closer to art, for itís own sake.
+There are many kinds of illustrations: editorial, advertising or commercial illustration, children‚Äôs illustration, Illustration that doesn‚Äôt fit into any category and is closer to art, for it‚Äôs own sake.
 All illustrators make images.
 These images are almost always linked to a text.